Free Speech on College and University Campuses

-The Alarming Rise in Verbal and Physical Threats to the Press
+The Alarming Rise in Verbal, Physical and Legal Threats to the Press

 Many presidents have had contentious relationships with the press.
 However, the animosity towards the press fostered by President Donald Trump is believed by many to be unprecedented.
 Is the rise in physical and verbal attacks on the press attributable to Trump's labeling of the media as "enemies of the people"?